Mechanic: Resurrection: Plot

-While relaying details of the third target, Crain allows Bishop to speak to Gina, who repositions the camera, enabling Bishop to identify Crain's boat.
-Bishop attempts a rescue, but Crain is able to thwart it.
+After each assassination, Crain allows Bishop to speak to Gina on video call.
+Gina helps Bishop to identify Crain's boat and he attempts a rescue, but Crain thwarts it.
 The final target is Max Adams, an American arms dealer in Varna, Bulgaria.
-While planning his attempt, Bishop discovers the targets are Crain's major arms-dealing competition.
-He approaches Adams to warn him of Crain's plan and recruit his help.
-Faking Adams' death, Bishop reports his success to Crain, directing him to the submarine pen to find the body.
+Bishop discovers these targets are Crain's arms-dealing competition and he is using Bishop to take them out.
+He decides to work with Adams instead of killing him, warning him of Crain so the two can take him down together.
+Faking Adams' death, Bishop directs Crain to Adams' submarine pen to find his body.

-At the pen, Bishop decimates Crain's mercenaries, then makes for Crain's boat anchored nearby.
-He fights off more of Crain's men and rescues Gina.
+At the pen, Bishop decimates Crain's mercenaries, then makes for Crain's boat nearby.
 Discovering the boat is rigged with explosives, Bishop puts Gina in an emergency release pod.
-He kills the remaining mercenaries, then overpowers Crain and secures him to the boat with a metal chain.
+He then overpowers Crain and secures him to the boat with a metal chain.
 The bombs explode, killing Crain and seemingly Bishop.

 Gina is rescued, and the remains of Crain's boat are salvaged.
-Gina returns to Cambodia and her teaching duties, and is surprised when Bishop turns up.
-Adams discovers Bishop survived by escaping in a watertight anchor-chain locker, but destroys the evidence as a token of gratitude for sparing his life and enabling him to monopolize the arms trade.
+Gina returns to Cambodia, and is surprised when Bishop arrives at her children's shelter.
+Adams discovers that Bishop survived by escaping in a watertight anchor-chain locker, but destroys the evidence as a token of gratitude for sparing his life and enabling him to monopolize the arms trade.